phpList/updater/README.md

 - Upgrade the database (this uses the existing database migration code)
 - Upgrade the plugins (this uses the existing plugin updater)

+### Notes

+- The updater stops when it finds unexpected files (not from phpList default installation) and lists them.
+To continue, you should delete these files.
+- Any plugins that are not included in releases are removed and need to reinstalled following update (settings for those plugins in the database are not affected; reinstalling the plugins should make them work as before).
+- It is possible to override the backup checks by reloading the page when the backup check fails.
+Do not reload the page unless you wish to proceed without a backup in this case.
+- When the update process fails you should manually remove actions.txt file inside the config folder in order to reset the process and be able to try again.

 ### Future development plans